-In this article, I will endeavor to make the process of getting a children’s book published a bit clearer for you, as well as include my top picks for children’s book publishers.
+In this article, I will endeavour to make the process of getting a children’s book published a bit clearer for you, as well as include my top picks for children’s book publishers.
 Because let’s face it, there are a lot of options out there, and you should be armed with the best possible knowledge out there.

 You’ll learn the submission requirements for some of the top children’s book publishers, as well as some examples of children’s books these companies have already published so that you can choose a publisher that aligns with your current book.

 Still plotting your next book and unsure if you are writing at a level that’s optimal for children?
 I encourage you to read our existing post regarding everything you need to know about creating a children’s book, from start to finish!